Alldebrid/alldebrid-php/README.md

 echo "Hello, " . $user['username'] . "\n";
 ```

-### High and low-level use
+### High-level and low-level use

-This library provides multiple way to use the Alldebrid API, once the agent and apikey set.
+This library provides multiple way to use the Alldebrid API, once the agent and apikey are set.

-The lowest use is the call the api() function with the desired endpoint and params
+The lowest-level use is to call the api() function with the desired endpoint and params :

 ```php
 $alldebrid = new \Alldebrid\Alldebrid($agent, $apikey);